-Aim to keep the soil consistently moist.
+Try to keep the soil consistently moist.
 Underwatering Gerbera Daisies is far better than overwatering.
 This can lead to soggy soil and rotting roots.
 If you are unsure when to water, wait until the soil has started to dry out.

 Harvesting your own rainwater is a great idea if you want to cut down on your water usage.
 The rainwater can then be re-used to keep your plants watered and happy.

-Water the soil, not the foliage.
+Make sure to water the soil, not the foliage.
 Damp Gerbera daisy leaves are susceptible to powdery mildew.
 Watering the soil will help to avoid this, as will watering in the morning.
 Should the foliage get wet during watering it will be able to dry during the day.
 Watering in the evening means the leaves will be wet during the cold evening.
 These conditions are a breeding ground for disease.

 Wet leaves and petals combined with cool evening temperatures is a breeding ground for diseases such as powdery mildew.

-Feed the Gerbera Daisies every fortnight during the growing season to encourage healthy growth and flowering.
+Make sure to feed the Gerbera Daisies every fortnight during the growing season to encourage healthy growth and flowering.
 An all purpose or 24-8-16 fertilizer, such as the Miracle-Gro Water Soluble All Purpose Plant Food, will be well suited to your Gerbera Daisies.
 Alternatively, try making your own plant feed at home.
 You can also apply organic fertilizers such as fish emulsion or seaweed.

 A water soluble fertilizer is best used.
 This can be easily incorporated into a watering routing.